ganrad/nodejs-aks-cosmosdb-po-api/README.md

-# Use *Azure DevOps Project* to build and deploy a containerized Nodejs application
+# Use *Azure DevOps Project* to build and deploy a containerized Nodejs *Microservice*
-This project details the steps for deploying a *Express.js* application using the *Azure DevOps Project* feature.
-This application exposes a simple REST API for manipulating (CRUD) *Purchase Orders* and the purchase order documents (JSON messages) are persisted in a *Azure CosmosDB* No-SQL database.
+This project details the steps for deploying a *Express.js* application using the [Azure DevOps Projects](https://azure.microsoft.com/en-us/features/devops-projects/) PaaS service.
+This application exposes a simple REST API for manipulating (CRUD) *Purchase Orders* and the purchase order documents (JSON messages) are persisted in a [Azure CosmosDB](https://azure.microsoft.com/en-us/services/cosmos-db/) No-SQL database.

-With Azure DevOps Project, there are two options for building and deploying a containerized application
+With Azure DevOps Projects, there are two options for building and deploying a containerized application
 1. [Azure App Service on Linux](https://docs.microsoft.com/en-us/azure/app-service/containers/app-service-linux-intro).
 Refer to **Section [A]** in order to build and deploy this application to [Web App for Containers](https://azure.microsoft.com/en-us/services/app-service/containers/) on Azure App Service.
 2. [Azure Kubernetes Service](https://azure.microsoft.com/en-us/services/kubernetes-service/).
 Refer to **Section [B]** in order to build and deploy this application to AKS.